 8.16.7.
-The TVBRLP sets out in paragraph 5.30 that:

-'The Council has not specified individual densities for particular sites or areas.
+The TVBRLP sets out in paragraph 5.30 that: 'The Council has not specified individual densities for particular sites or areas.
 The density of individual proposals should be informed by the character of the site and its surroundings and be sympathetic to it.'

-- 8.16.8.
-Charlton Parish Council has set out its own approach to housing density to reflect local circumstances.
-Density of development in Charlton should be appropriate to a village environment and reflective of that in each Character Area. - 8.16.9.
-Charlton's historic past is evidenced in its scheduled monuments and listed buildings.
-To support these key assets, and the objectives set to protect and enhance them, we have devised the policies below.
+8.16.8.
+Charlton Parish Council has The Plan sets out its ewn-approach to housing density to reflect local circumstances.
+Density of development in Charlton should be appropriate to a village environment and reflective of that in each Character Area.